munificent/craftinginterpreters/book/optimization.md

     do whatever you want with them.
 Go to town.

-    If you make significant changes to the language, it would be good to also change the name, mostly to avoid confusing people about what "Lox" refers to.
+    If you make significant changes to the language, it would be good to also change the name, mostly to avoid confusing people about what the name "Lox" represents.

     </aside>